Building Trust in the Remote Workplace: Future of Work

 Additionally, when problems occur or the organization wants to reassess its values.
 Leaders should encourage participation in the solution from all parties.

-Identify and Correct Manager Biases Related to Remote Workplace:
+Identify and Correct Manager Biases Related to Remote Workplace

 Many remote workers fear that because they will not have “face time” with leaders, they may be unfairly passed over for advancement opportunities or that their accomplishments may go unnoticed by managers.

-Although data analysis revealed that remote workers were more likely to be higher performers, a recent survey found that most managers had an unfavourable opinion of their remote employees’ performance compared to their in-person counterparts.
+Although data analysis revealed that remote workers were more likely to be higher performers, a recent survey found that most managers had an unfavorable opinion of their remote employees’ performance compared to their in-person counterparts.

 Managers should receive training to recognize these unconscious biases and create an equitable employee trust system.
 Additionally, ensure the standards for performance evaluation and promotion are fair and do not unintentionally disadvantage remote workers.